-In addition to its graduate degrees, the department offers the epidemiology subprogram for the Master of Public Health (M.P.H.); see Master of Public Health in the Catalog.
+In addition to the M.S. in epidemiology, the M.S. in clinical investigation, and the Ph.D. in epidemiology, the department offers the epidemiology subprogram for the Master of Public Health degree; see Master of Public Health, M.P.H. in the Catalog.
 The subprogram focuses on fundamental concepts and methods, and provides training in the use of data and methods for disease assessment and for evaluation of programs and interventions.
-It also participates in a joint degree program with the Department of Biology (College of Liberal Arts and Sciences); see "Joint B.A. or B.S./M.S. in Epidemiology" under Requirements in the Master of Science in Epidemiology section.

-The Department of Epidemiology and the Institute for Clinical and Translational Science offer the graduate certificate program in translational and clinical investigation; see Translational and Clinical Investigation in the Catalog.
+The Department of Epidemiology and the Institute for Clinical and Translational Science offer the graduate certificate program in translational and clinical investigation; see the Certificate in Translational and Clinical Investigation in the Catalog.

 The State Health Registries of Iowa, which encompasses the Iowa Cancer Registry and the Iowa Registry for Congenital and Inherited Disorders, works in cooperation with the Iowa Department of Public Health to collect medical data on Iowans.
 The Iowa Cancer Registry is one of 18 registries nationwide that report data to the National Cancer Institute.